getCUJO/QoOID/draft-ietf-ippm-qoo.md

 Quality Attenuation represents quality measurements as distributions.
 Using latency distributions to measure network quality has been proposed by various researchers and practitioners (e.g., {{Kelly}}, {{RFC8239}}, and {{RFC6049}}).
-Extending the One-Way Loss Metric for IP Performance Metrics (IPPM)
+Quality Attenuation additionally uses a packet loss distribution for which it views packet loss as infinite (or too late to be of use, e.g., > 5 seconds) latency {{TR-452.1}}, similar to the One-Way Loss Metric for IP Performance Metrics (IPPM)
-{{RFC7680}}, which defines packet loss in terms of packets that fail to arrive within a specified time threshold, the Quality Attenuation approach views packet loss as infinite (or too late to be of use, e.g., > 5 seconds) latency {{TR-452.1}}.
+{{RFC7680}}, which defines packet loss in terms of packets that fail to arrive within a specified time threshold.
 The novelty of {{TR-452.1}} lies in its unified treatment of latency and loss within a single distributional framework, enabling mathematical composition of network segments.